udidol/add-whatsapp-button/readme.txt

 1. Upload the plugin files (the contents of add-whatsapp-button.zip) to the `/wp-content/plugins/add-whatsapp-button` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. On the WordPress Admin menu, go to Settings->Add WhatsApp Button to configure the plugin
+3. On the WordPress Admin menu, go to Settings->Add Chat App Button to configure the plugin

 == Frequently Asked Questions ==

 = I see there is a setting for limiting the display hours for the WhatsApp button.
 What timezone does the plugin use for this setting? =

-*Add WhatsApp Button* uses Javascript to check the time on the client's device.
+*Add Chat App Button* uses Javascript to check the time on the client's device.
 So it will be displayed/hidden according to the set time in each client's timezone.

 == Changelog ==

+= 1.1.4 =
+* Changed plugin display name to comply with Facebook's trademark requirements
+* Updated support for Wordpress 5.2.3

 = 1.1.3 =
 * Some bug fixes